 Benefit Purchase Rider: This rider allows you to increase your monthly indemnity on every 3rd policy anniversary date through age 55.
 You only have to prove financially that you qualify for the increased benefit.
 Restrictions and limitations apply.
 While Medical information is not required when exercising a benefit purchase rider option, the application to exercise such will be financially underwritten taking into consideration both the applicant’s then current income, as well as all disability insurance which is then in force, or for which the insured has applied or is eligible to receive.

-Cost of Living Adjustment Rider***: This rider protects your policy’s monthly benefit from the ravages of inflation over time.
+Cost of Living Adjustment Rider***: This rider protects your policy’s monthly benefit from the ravages of inflation over time – something that has come to the forefront recently in the economy.
 Berkshire Life offers three different COLA rider options that adjust your policy’s monthly benefit annually to help keep pace with inflation during a disability.
 Each of these riders is designed to adjust your monthly benefit, whether your totally or partially disabled, and includes compound annual adjustments and a minimum benefit adjustment of 3%, calculated on a compound basis.
 Please note that this benefit is not necessarily protection against increases in the cost of living.

 Student Loan Protection Rider**: Today’s average general dentist leaving school has a student loan debt burden of $241,097!
 (Source: 2013 ADEA Dean’s briefing book) This is a major concern for long-term financial planning as such debts are not forgiven for most disability claims.
 Make sure your IDI policy pays an additional tax-free benefit to cover these monthly payments.
 This benefit rider provides coverage for a period of ten or fifteen years from the policy date.
 When a qualifying total disability occurs, benefits are payable during the remaining portion of the ten or fifteen-year term that has not elapsed when the disability begins.